LALPAGA/unix/README.md

 >
 > &mdash; _**"The UNIX man if i were to do it."**, LALPAGA_

-It may seem presumptuous or provocative at first, just take it as _**"Unix if i were to explain it to my grandma"**_
+It may seem presumptuous or provocative at first, just take it as _**"Unix if i were to explain it to my grandma"**_.

 # 📚 Table of Contents